 What are the possible side effects of estazolam (Prosom)?

-Stop using estazolam and call your doctor at once if you have any of these serious side effects:
+Stop using estazolam and call your doctor at once if you have:

 What is the most important information I should know about estazolam (Prosom)?

 You should not use estazolam if you are also using itraconazole or ketoconazole.